Skip to Main Content

 In modern private equity, a pool of capital is created from private investors, ranging from university endowments and pension funds to hedge funds, Wall Street investment banks, and high-net-worth individuals.
 The managers of these private equity pools, or funds, then put that capital to work, generally by purchasing private or public companies, “fixing” them so they generate more revenue, cash, and earnings, and then “flipping” them by selling the improved company to another buyer or taking it public on the equity markets.
 Additionally, private equity firms earn revenue by collecting transaction and monitoring fees for consulting, management, and other services provided to the companies they acquire.
 Historically, these fees have provided a lucrative revenue stream that augmented the firm’s share of investment gains on deals (the key source of profits for PE firms).
 For example, The Carlyle Group LP, KKR, and Apollo Global Management LLC reported earning $9 billion in management fees from their private equity businesses between 2008 and the end of 2013, according to the Wall Street Journal.

 Private-equity firms invested more than $1 trillion in communities across the United States in 2021, according to the American Investment Council (AEC).
-Since 2017, the industry has invested in more than 32,000 businesses.
-The median full-time U.S. private equity sector worker earned approximately $50,000 in 2022.
+Since 2017, the industry has invested in more than 32,000 businesses, and the median full-time U.S. private equity sector worker earned approximately $50,000 in 2022.
 Here is the breakdown of U.S. private equity sector employment in 2022 by type of economic activity (according to the AEC):

 • Business services: 36 percent